 Hyperkeratosis is the term used to describe a condition of overproduction in the horny layer of the skin.
 This looks like the classic crusty nose.

-Zinc responsive dermatosis can occur in any breed but is most common in Siberian Huskies and Malamutes.
+Zinc-responsive dermatosis can occur in any breed but is most common in Siberian Huskies and Malamutes.
 Dogs suffering from this type of skin disease recover when they are given a higher level of zinc in their everyday nutrition.
-These dogs often have a crusty, dry nose and similar-looking pads on their paws.
+These dogs often have crusty, dry noses and similar-looking pads on their paws.

 Dogs with a mildly crusty, dry nose may not need to have a definitive diagnosis made by a veterinarian.
 But dogs that have cracked, bleeding noses that don’t get better with simple over-the-counter treatment May benefit from getting a specific diagnosis.

 Besides the physical exam, your dog’s veterinarian will very likely want to take a cytology sample from your dog’s dry nose lesions to examine microscopically.
 This may reveal bacteria, indicating an underlying infection.

 A skin biopsy is very helpful in diagnosing the cause of a crusty dog nose.
 Your dog will need to be under anesthesia for this procedure but it’s a relatively minor operation.
 A biopsy is important in diagnosing immune-mediated diseases, infections and cancer.